Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach

-We show that much of lifting factorization, including the Lifting Theorem~\cite{Herley93,VetterliHerley:92:Wavelets-filter-banks,Sweldens96}, follows from the elementary algebraic theory of factorization in commutative rings and does not even involve polynomials per se.
-One is led naturally from abstract algebraic considerations to issues that really require polynomials and causality, such as degree inequalities and unique factorization results that circumvent the ambiguity implicit in unimodular factorizations based on Laurent division.
-This progression leads to a new lifting factorization strategy, demonstrated by example in this paper and developed in detail by work in progress, that we call the \emph{Causal Complementation Algorithm} (CCA).
+We show that much of lifting factorization, including the Lifting Theorem~\cite{Herley93,VetterliHerley:92:Wavelets-filter-banks,Sweldens96}, follows from basic factorization theory in commutative rings and does not even involve polynomials per se.
+One is led naturally from abstract algebraic considerations to issues that really require polynomials and causality, such as degree inequalities and uniqueness results.
+This leads to a new lifting strategy based on elementary row and column operations, demonstrated by example in this paper and developed formally in work in progress~\cite{Bris:24:Causal-Complementation-Algorithm} that we call the \emph{Causal Complementation Algorithm} (CCA).